schmoelder/diss/doc/02_model_based_design/01_chromatographic_principle.md

 Right: Chromatogram recorded at the column outlet with components $A$ and $B$ partially separated.
 ```

-High product recoveries are typically achieved through "baseline separation", a state where the component peaks from the same injection do not overlap as they exit the column.
+High product recoveries are typically achieved through *baseline separation*, a state where the component peaks from the same injection do not overlap as they exit the column.
-By carefully selecting operating conditions, such as the amount of injected material and the flow rate, it is possible to create an efficient operating scenario where the stationary phase is utilized with high efficiency.
+By carefully selecting operating conditions, such as the amount of injected material and the flow rate, the stationary phase can be utilized efficiently.
 Productivity can be increased, and eluent consumption reduced, by minimizing the interval between successive injections.
 Further gains in productivity and eluent efficiency can be realized by strategically collecting waste fractions between product fractions or between peaks of consecutive injections, although this may come at the expense of slightly lower recovery rates.

-If parts of the component mixture are not fully separated after passing through the column, more advanced operating modes can further enhance separation.
+If components in the mixture are not fully separated after passing through the column, more advanced operating modes can be employed to enhance separation.
-Popular concepts include fractional recycling techniques and multi-column processes, which are particularly effective in improving separation and overall performance.
+Popular concepts include fractional recycling techniques and multi-column processes, which are particularly effective for improving separation efficiency and overall performance.
-Additionally, innovative process concepts like flip-flow operations can significantly boost process productivity.
+Innovative process concepts, such as flip-flow operations, can also significantly increase process productivity.
-Examples of these advanced operating modes are discussed in more detail in {numref}`operating_modes`.
+These advanced operating modes are discussed in more detail in {numref}`operating_modes`.

-The operating parameters specific to different operating modes are often optimized to balance trade-offs between various performance metrics.
-Such optimization tasks can be efficiently performed using model-based design, offering a fast, accurate, and cost-effective approach.